 - No iOS app at time of writing

 Before going any further, let’s address the main issue with the Coinomi mobile wallet – there’s no app for iPhone users.
 While there’s one in development, anyone using iOS will need to look elsewhere for a mobile app for the time being.

-Private keys are stored on your device, and Coinomi allows you to protect your anonymity.
-The fact that this is an HD wallet means it’s easy to back up.
+Private keys are stored on your device and Coinomi allows you to protect your anonymity, and the fact that this is a HD wallet means it’s easy to back up.
 If you’re looking for a secure and user-friendly mobile wallet, Coinomi is well worth a closer look.